Python125/JavaScript30-Flexbox-Manipulation/README.md

 Examples where this could be used in other real life websites include modal windows (clicking on a picture or button to open a modal window), menu toggles (the user clicks on the hamburger icon and it pops up a menu), and dropdown menus (the user clicks on the down arrow and it drops down with a list of options).
 In order for these clicks to work, addEventListener("click", function) must be included in the JS file.

 3. function toggleActive(e) {if (e.propertyName.includes("flex")) {this.classList.toggle("open-active");}}
 One example that I can see using this is in an image slider.
-If I used this function in that project (in addition to the last line of code in this project), it would enable the transition of sliding between different images.
+If I used this function in that project, it would enable the transition of sliding between different images.
+In order for the transition to work, addEventListener("transitionend", toggleActive) must be included in the JS file.

 4. panels.forEach((panel) => panel.addEventListener("click", toggleOpen));